 Revenue could be adversely affected by actions of the Nuclear Regulatory Commission ("NRC") or nuclear regulators in foreign countries issuing orders to delay, suspend or shut down nuclear reactor operations within their jurisdictions.
-In response to acknowledgements of falsified examination results and unauthorized repairs at several nuclear power plants in Japan, the Ministry of Economy, Trade and Industry ordered one reactor shut down for a year as a penalty and 16 other reactors temporarily shut down for special inspections in addition to regular maintenance.
-The nuclear reactor operator is implementing an approved repair program and is seeking authorization from the regulator and local government authorities to return the reactors to service.
-USEC supplies LEU for about half of the reactors.
-USEC does not expect revenue in 2003 will be affected by the temporary shutdowns, but revenue is expected to be reduced in connection with reactor refuelings in 2004 and possibly in 2005.
+In response to acknowledgements in September 2002 of falsified examination results and unauthorized repairs at several nuclear power plants in Japan, the Ministry of Economy, Trade and Industry ordered 17 reactors temporarily shut down in stages by April 2003 for special inspections in addition to regular maintenance.
+Four reactors were returned to service by July 31, 2003.
+The nuclear reactor operator is implementing corrective actions and is seeking authorization from the regulator and local government authorities to return the remaining 13 reactors to service.
+USEC supplies about half of the LEU for the reactors that are temporarily shutdown.
+USEC does not expect revenue in 2003 will be affected, but revenue is expected to be reduced in 2004 and possibly in 2005 by delays in reactor refuelings resulting from the temporary shutdowns.
 An extended shutdown of reactors in Japan would have an adverse effect on USEC's revenue and results of operations.

-Revenue from sales of the SWU component of LEU amounted to \$261.7 million in the three months ended March 31, 2003, an increase of \$21.4 million (or 9%) from \$240.3 million in the corresponding period of 2002.
-The volume of SWU sold increased 9%.
-The increase was due mainly to the timing and movement of customer orders, partly offset by lower contractual commitments from domestic customers.
-The average price billed to customers was about the same as in the corresponding period of 2002.
-USEC expects revenue from sales of SWU will be about \$1.2 billion in 2003, and average prices billed to customers will decline about 1.5% in 2003, compared with 2002.
+Revenue from sales of the SWU component of LEU amounted to \$532.4 million in the six months ended June 30, 2003, about the same as in the corresponding period of 2002.
+The volume of SWU sold increased 3% and the average SWU price billed to customers, primarily customers in Asia, declined 3% compared with the corresponding period of 2002.
+The increase in volume was due mainly to the timing and movement of customer orders, partly offset by lower contractual commitments from domestic customers.
+USEC expects revenue from sales of SWU will be about \$1.1 billion in 2003, and average prices billed to customers will decline about 1.5% in 2003 compared with 2002.
 Sales volumes and average price levels for 2003 may be affected by a number of factors, including success in achieving sales targets and realization of average prices and estimates of inflation in contract price provisions.
 Shortfalls in volume or price estimates could adversely affect revenue and results of operations.

-Revenue from sales of uranium was \$24.5 million in the three months ended March 31, 2003, an increase of \$15.4 million from \$9.1 million in the corresponding period of 2002.
+Revenue from sales of uranium was \$76.2 million in the six months ended June 30, 2003, an increase of \$44.1 million (or 137%) from \$32.1 million in the corresponding period of 2002.
 The increase was due to higher volume.
-USEC expects revenue from sales of uranium will be about \$110 million or 8% of total revenue in 2003, an increase of 35% over 2002.
+USEC expects revenue from sales of uranium will be about \$160 million or 12% of total revenue in 2003, an increase of 97% over 2002.
+USEC sells uranium from its inventory and supplements its supply by underfeeding the production process at the Paducah plant and by purchasing uranium from suppliers.
+Underfeeding is a mode of operation that uses or feeds less uranium but requires more electric power or SWU in the enrichment process.
+Underfeeding increases the inventory of uranium which can be sold in a subsequent period.